Loading...

 In response, many screening companies are exploring new income verification tools that offer improved fraud prevention, lower operational costs, and faster turnaround.
 These innovations include layered approaches that combine observed data, permissioned uploads, and automated fraud detection technologies.

 Although this method is not FCRA-compliant and cannot be used to approve or deny applications, it is highly effective as an early step in the screening process.
-A confidence score is often included to help screeners assess how closely an applicant’s stated information aligns with observed trends and can help screening companies to better assess their prioritization queue to determine if more data points are needed.
+Some sources of Experian Observed Data include a confidence score that can help screeners assess how closely an applicant’s stated information aligns with observed trends and can help screening companies to better assess their prioritization queue to determine if more data points are needed.

 To combat fraud without driving up costs or slowing down the tenant screening process, screening companies need reliable, efficient tools.
-Observed data supports this need by offering a faster, more scalable approach to assessing risk.
+Experian Observed Data supports this need by offering a faster, more scalable approach to assessing risk.

 Key benefits include: